Dr. Terry Neese

 Coming from a long line of empowered women, both of Karel’s maternal great-grandmothers ran away from their husbands and started their own businesses to make ends meet.
 Her grandmother ran her own business until she married at age 26, and her mother, a valedictorian, went to college at age 49, the year of the Oklahoma oil bust.
-Her mother, who is now 74, is still working and volunteering.
+Her mother, now in her 70s, is still working and volunteering.

 Karel’s responsibilities as the Director of Operations at IEEW include developing, implementing and managing programs.
 Among her many duties she also books speakers, matches mentors and hosts with the students, recruits volunteers and outlines the agenda for the summer PEACE THROUGH BUSINESS® Leadership Development program.